ersilia-os/ersilia.io/docs/installation.md

 # Installation

-:warning: **This is work in progress!** We are working day and night to have a first running version of the software before the end of 2020.
+**This is work in progress!** We are working day and night to have a first running version of the software before the end of 2020.
 Do not try to run this code yet.

 ## Python package

 We recommend working inside a [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) environment.
 ```bash
 conda create -n ersilia python=3.7